litmuschaos/v1-litmus-docs/docs/litmus-probe.md

 - **k8sProbe:** To perform CRUD operations against native & custom Kubernetes resources
 - **promProbe:** To execute promql queries and match prometheus metrics for specific criteria

 These probes can be used in isolation or in several combinations to achieve the desired checks.
-While the `httpProbe` & `k8sProbe` are fully declarative in the way they are conceived, the `cmdProbe` expects the user to provide a shell command to implement checks that are highly specific to the application use case. `promProbe` expects the user to provide a promql query along with endpoints to check for some criteria.
+While the `httpProbe` & `k8sProbe` are fully declarative in the way they are conceived, the `cmdProbe` expects the user to provide a shell command to implement checks that are highly specific to the application use case. `promProbe` expects the user to provide a promql query along with Prometheus service endpoints to check for specific criteria.

 The probes can be set up to run in different modes: